CouncilofLorien/counciloflorien.github.io/docs/cards/U/use-palantir.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > Sage only.
-Tap sage to enable him to use one Palantir he bears for the rest of the turn.
-"But he himself went up alone into the secret room under the summit of the Tower; and many who looked up thither at that time saw a pale light that gleamed and flickered from the narrow windows for a while, and then flashed and went out." ---LotRV
+> > _Sage only._ Tap sage to enable him to use one Palantir he bears for the rest of the turn. <br>_"But he himself went up alone into the secret room under the summit of the Tower; and many who looked up thither at that time saw a pale light that gleamed and flickered from the narrow windows for a while, and then flashed and went out."_ ***---LotRV***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>